Tim-Hewett/tim.hewett1-gmail.com/README.md

 This is Our Simple Cost Effectiveness Analysis Python Project.

-The goal of this project is to develop a simple and straight-forward program for running a cost effectiveness analysis for doing comparisons of different orthopaedic and sprorts medicine treatments.
+The goal of this project is to develop a simple and straight-forward program for running a cost effectiveness analysis for doing comparisons of different orthopaedic and sports medicine treatments.
 A secondary goal is to bypass compex Bayesian biostatistical analyses that most clinical prectitioners cannot do or understand.

 In order to run this code you need to first import these 3 libraries in this manner: